 Although the parent shell process creates the pipe, it will not actually write to it or read from it.
-Make sure that the parent shell process closes the file descriptors referring to the pipe after the child was forked in order to avoid leaking file descriptors.
+Make sure that the parent shell process closes the file descriptors referring to the pipe after the child was forked in order to avoid leaking file descriptors, as well as to guarantee the correct functioning of programs that rely on taking action when their standard input stream reaches end of file.
 Closing a file descriptor affects only the current process's access to the underlying object.
 When the parent shell closes the file descriptor referring to the pipe it created, the child processes will still be able to access the pipe's ends.
 This is true for file descriptors in general.
 Each file descriptor represents a reference to an underlying kernel object.
 The actual object (such as a pipe or file) is closed only when the last process who has a file descriptor referring to the object closes it.
 Note that when a process exits for whatever reason, including a signal, all file descriptors it had open are closed by the kernel.